taboca/telasocial-labs/pages/debian-wifi-wan-wpa-supplicant/content.md

 This documentation refers to enterprise WIFI solutions implemented based in various use cases.
+This article has a bounty program assoiated with it — if you send a valid contribution we will integrate it and provide a compensation: [LabsBounty](https://www.mturk.com/mturk/searchbar?selectedSearchType=hitgroups&searchWords=labs.telasocial.com&minReward=0.00&x=0&y=0)

 ## WIFI using 802.1X - contribution from PTI